 Bike servicing - Bristol and Derby

-We are still taking bike donations at our Bristol and Derby workshop - provided Government guidelines are followed and donors feel it is safe.
+We are still taking bike donations at our Bristol and Derby workshops - provided Government guidelines are followed and donors feel it is safe.
 Click here to donate your unwanted bike.

 Bike maintenance courses

-Maintenance course have been temporarily suspended, subject to review at the end of April.
+Maintenance courses have been temporarily suspended.
 However, we are still taking bookings for our September City & Guilds Level 2 course.

 Group rides and activities

-As many of our ‘Inclusive Cycling’ service-users are vulnerable, we have cancelled all further group activities in line with advice from British Cycling and Cycling UK.
-We will be reviewing this at the end of April.
+As many of our ‘Inclusive Cycling’ service-users are vulnerable, we have suspended most of group rides activities in line with advice from British Cycling and Cycling UK.
+We will be reviewing this on an ongoing basis.

-However, we would encourage anyone who can to continue cycling solo - provided it is in line with official advice and feels safe to do so.
+We encourage anyone who can to continue cycling - provided it is in line with official advice and feels safe to do so.
 This link has some useful guidance and is updated regularly in line with Public Health England guidelines.

 Bikeability and holiday courses in schools